Contributed by David Seaburn

 David Seaburn

-Seaburn was an Assistant Professor of Psychiatry and Family Medicine at the University of Rochester Medical Center for nearly twenty years.
-There he was Director of the Family Therapy Training Program (Psychiatry) and Coordinator of the Psychosocial Medicine Rotation (Family Medicine).
-His area of interest was Medical Family Therapy.
-He co-authored two books on the subject, Family-oriented Primary Care: A Manual for Medical Providers (1990) and Models of Collaboration: A Guide for Mental Health Professionals Working with Health Care Practitioners (1996).
+David Seaburn was an Assistant Professor of Psychiatry and Family Medicine at the University of Rochester Medical Center for nearly 20 years, where he was Director of the Family Therapy Training Program (Psychiatry) and Coordinator of the Psychosocial Medicine Rotation (Family Medicine).
+He’s the co-author of Family-oriented Primary Care: A Manual for Medical Providers (1990) and Models of Collaboration: A Guide for Mental Health Professionals Working with Health Care Practitioners (1996) and the author of nine novels, including Darkness is as Light (2005), Pumpkin Hill (2007), Charlie No Face (2011), Chimney Bluffs (2012), More More Time (2015), Parrot Talk (2017), Gavin Goode (2019), Broken Pieces of God (2021), and Give Me Shelter (2022).
 He was a founding member of the Collaborative Family Healthcare Association and its former Treasurer.
-He published over sixty academic papers and presented nationally and internationally.
-In 2005, Seaburn left the Medical Center to become Director of the Family Support Center in the Spencerport Central School District, a free counseling center for students and their families.
+In 2005, he left the Medical Center to become Director of the Family Support Center in the Spencerport Central School District, a free counseling center for students and their families.